Corn snakes need to bathe and soak in water to keep them healthy. There’s much more to giving corns access to water than

-Corn snakes, like any other animal, know if they haven’t had enough air.
+Corn snakes know if they haven’t had enough air.
 They can hold their breath for quite a while.
 The design of the bowl and the vivarium should be such that they can easily get out of their ‘bath.’

 It’s not clear how long a snake will hold its breath, but it’s at least for a few minutes.
 They’ll also happily sit underwater for an hour at a time, coming up for air every few minutes.
 They can ‘bathe’ on their own, although it’s advisable to keep an eye on them to make sure that they’re safe.

 How to Bathe a Corn Snake

 It’s not just about running the faucet and letting them splash around.
-If you’re not careful, you could hurt or even kill your snake.
+If you’re not careful, you could hurt or kill your snake.

-Not only that but being in water that’s too hot isn’t healthy either.
-If the water feels warm to you, it’s too hot for your snake.
+Not only that, but being in water that’s too hot isn’t healthy either.
+If the water feels warm to you, it’s too hot for your corn snake.

 It’s not supposed to be a nice warm bath like you’d have.
 Your body temperature is about 98 degrees, so if the water feels warm, it’s warmer than that, and that’s far too hot for a snake.

 The water should be clean, ideally filtered or spring.
 Using tap or chlorinated water can irritate a corn snake’s skin.

 You can either use bottled or filtered tap water.
 Using water that isn’t filtered can result in parasites, as pointed out by AVS.

 The water level shouldn’t be too high.
 It should be low enough that your corn snake can easily raise its head above the water level, but high enough that it can completely submerge itself.

 How to Soak a Corn Snake